Dictionary » Negative Words » Unwellness – Meaning, Definition, Synonyms and Antonyms

 5. Is “unwellness” a commonly used word?

-It’s less common than “illness” or “sickness,” but is gaining popularity in holistic health and wellness contexts.
+It’s less common than “illness” or “sickness,” but it’s increasingly used in holistic health and wellness writing.

 Explore more U words